ArcRanges/sin-validator-react/README.md

 [View the Demo](https://sin-validator-react.vercel.app/)

+My assumptions and thought-process:

+- I assume that the SIN validation is done on the frontend and therefore there's no need to develop a backend server.
+- I assume that the frontend's job is to validate the input before sending it to the backend for processing.
+- In terms of the code and logic, I used TailwindCSS to minimize the use of boilerplate code (CSS).
+I created separate components for allowing code reuse.
+- I have created to extra files, `types.ts` for managing common types and `constants.ts` for managing magic numbers
+- The interface declarations are declared only on the files that use it and if they're needed elsewhere, it's moved to `types.ts`
+- I did not find the need to use Context and Custom Hooks based on the requirement but should probably be considered for a more cleaner implementation and avoid prop-drilling.
+- I wanted to keep the project as simple as possible to follow KISS principle.

 To run this project locally, you must first clone the project into your local machine:

 `git clone https://github.com/ArcRanges/sin-validator-react.git`